DarthKoder/Hunter-Kitchen-Designs/README.md

 ## Features Left to Implement

+* The colouring was important to me and I wanted to emphasise the First letters of each work that can later shortened to HKD and possibly be used to create and emblem for the company.
+I envisioned this emblem as the capitalised letters being verticaly staggered in a steplike fashion.
 * Additional packages might be available in the form section.
 * Updated gallery with additional images.
 * In the future, there could be an online academy that will teach aerospace engineering, which you could join through this website.